taytorious/resource-tester/README.md

 graph shows us that DOM interactive is much more consistent when global.js is loaded async.
 The second graph shows us performance metrics specific to global.js.

+##What can these scripts measure:

+* page load time testing
+* size and number of resources retrieved for URL call
+* load time for each resource

 ##Quick Start

 Install PhantomJS 1.9.8.